Skip to content

 Neoprene is a synthetic polymer rubber.
 It provides high tensile strength for areas that often move, even under stress, as a gasket material.

-Neoprene gasketing works in a temperature range of 230˚ F to -40˚ F. While not as high or low as silicone, it is still usable in a wide variety of environments.
-Neoprene does well with compression as a rubber polymer but isn't as tough as some other materials.
+Neoprene gasketing works in a temperature range of 230˚F to -40˚F. While this is a smaller range than silicone, neoprene is still usable in a wide variety of environments.
+As a rubber polymer, neoprene does well with compression but isn't as tough as some other materials.

 Neoprene ages well and won't crack or bleach under sunlight.
 It resists oils, including grease and silicone oil.
-The tight pores of the polymer are excellent at resisting damage from gasses such as refrigerants, carbon dioxide, and ammonia.
+The polymer's tight pores are excellent at resisting damage from gasses such as refrigerants, carbon dioxide, and ammonia.
 While there may not be particular weaknesses to pinpoint, neoprene is a middle-of-the-road option for many of its benefits.

 EPDM GASKETING

-Ethylene propylene diene monomer, or EPDM, is another synthetic rubber polymer offering a variety of resistances.
-The material is made from polyethylene and propylene with a crystallinity that gives it elastic properties.
+Ethylene propylene diene monomer, or EPDM, is another synthetic rubber polymer with various resistances.
+It is made from polyethylene and propylene and has a crystallinity that gives it elastic properties.

-EPDM gaskets offer excellent resistance against oxygenation, weathering, ozone, and heat, making excellent electrical insulators.
-Their operational temperature range goes from 250˚ F to -40˚ F, but EPDM doesn't do well with petroleum fluids or oils, which you’ll need to keep in mind.
+EPDM gaskets offer excellent resistance against oxygenation, weathering, ozone, and heat; plus, they make excellent electrical insulators.
+Their operational temperature range is 250˚F to -40˚F, but EPDM doesn't do well with petroleum fluids or oils, which you’ll need to keep in mind.

 BUTYL